Gemmayze St FOH Briefing

 To volunteer with us, you need to understand the PAYF model.
 You may need to communicate this to guests, who might not quite get it.
 PAYF means pay whatever you like and can afford.
 A good question for people to ask themselves is how much would this have cost if you went to a restaurant, pub or cafe?
 Can you contribute something extra to help pay for someone that cannot afford to pay?

 This system allows people from all walks of life to come together to enjoy a meal.
 We are a not-for-profit charity that relies on these contributions, and without them we cannot continue.
-There is a donation tin for people to put cash in and an eftpos machine that a few regular volunteers know how to use.
+There is a donation tin for people to put cash in and a self-service eftpos machine.

 Main – always involves meat but we also provide a vegetarian option as well